alexandros-kourtidis/Population-Genomics/08-mitogenomics/README.md

  > "$OUT_DIR/${sample_name}_indel.fasta"
 done

-2. Alignment was done manually in MEGA12 and exported as nexus.
-Added a traits block for the creation of population-informative haplotype network in PopART.
+2. Curation was done manually in MEGA12 and exported as nexus.
+Manually added a traits block for the creation of population-informative haplotype network in PopART.

  # Example snipset from the traits block in nexus
 Begin Traits;